Dukweeno/Duckuino/README.md

-#Dckuino.js
+# Dckuino.js
-Simple DuckyScript to Arduino converter, improved version of https://github.com/Plazmaz/Duckuino
+Simple DuckyScript to Arduino converter, improved version of https://github.com/Plazmaz/Duckuino.

+If you need to perform mouse emulation then use [d4n5h's Duckuino](https://github.com/d4n5h/Duckuino).

 *NOTE: If you are on linux, you might use the Arduino IDE from the website, not from apt, because the apt repo is not up to date.*